ErNikki/firmware_atmega2560_dc_motors/README.md

 # Info
-The code works on arduino mega2560 and can be taken as example to write arduino code in c.
+The code has been developed for arduino ATmega2560, and can be taken as example to write arduino code in c.
-For educational purpose i implented a lot of adrduino basic functions in c.
+No arduino libraries has been used, and all the basic arduino libraries has been reimplemented in C.

 # Configuration of arduino